toku463ne/goLogAnalyzer/README.md

 Usage of rar:
   ```
-Usage of rar:
   -d string
         Directory to save the analyzation data
+  -dateLayout string
+        Layout of datetime in the log.
+  -dateStart int
+        Start position of datetime in the log starting from 0. (default -1)
   -f string
         Log file(regex) to analyze.
 Supports data from pipe
   -g float
         Gap rate from average
-        Log records with rarity score whose gap if higher that this value will be showed.
+                        Log records with rarity score whose gap if higher that this value will be showed. (default 1.5)
-        (default 0.5)

   -linesInBlock int
         lines in block (default 10000)
   -maxBlock int
         max blocks (default 100)
   -maxItemBlock int
         max blocks for items (default 1000)
   -n int
         max lines to process
   -s string
         key word to search
+  -save
+        Update the data without asking
+  -silent int
+        Top N rare records to show (default 10)
   -x string
         key word to exclude

-  -save
-        Update the data without asking

   ```

 Usage of clean: